Mohit-Gajjar1403/SIH-Ideas/Real-World-Implementation.md

 # Real-World Implementtion of Project Idea
 ---

+Absolutely, Here is the **corrected and clean real-world implementation plan**, based exactly on your clarified idea.
+You can copy this directly to your documentation.

+---

 # ✅ Real-World Implementation Plan – Gamified Environmental Awareness Platform

 ## 1️⃣ Overall Architecture